 3. Reduce Excess Oil Production

-A study was carried out where a group of people with oily skin applied 2% niacinamide moisturizer on the face while the other group used just any moisturizer without niacinamide for 4 weeks.
+In the study, a group of people with oily skin applied 2% niacinamide moisturizer on the face while the other group used any moisturizer with niacinamide for 4 weeks.
 The niacinamide group showed a significantly lower amount of facial sebum after 4 weeks of application.

 Studies have shown that niacinamide applied topically to rosacea patients can significantly improve the persistent redness of rosacea as well as reduce flare-ups.
 Niacinamide is well-tolerated and gentle that can be used for people with rosacea.